UPPMAX/HPC-python/docs/day2/ondemand-desktop.rst

 .. tabs::

-   .. tab:: "COSMOS and Dardel"
+   .. tab:: "COSMOS"

       This is using ThinLinc + GfxLauncher

        1. As already shown, log into COSMOS/Dardel via Thinlinc to start a HPC Desktop session.
-       2. Click "Applications" in the top left corner and hover over the items prefixed with "Applications" - until you find your desired application (on Dardel, On-Demand applications are prefixed with ``PDC-``), and click it.
+       2. Click "Applications" in the top left corner and hover over the items prefixed with "Applications" - until you find your desired application, and click it.
 Spyder should be under general

       .. figure:: ../img/Cosmos-AppMenu.png
          :width: 400